FrankReiser/ReiserRT_Core/README.md

 the dispatch lock releases.
 Note: An  exception will be thrown if dispatch locking was not explicitly enabled during construction upon invoking `getAutoDispatchLock`.
+The `MessageQueue::AutoDispatchLock` support the duck type operation of a standard mutex if needed.

 Note: It is not necessary to obtain a dispatch lock if all you are doing is enqueueing a message.
 The enqueueing of a message is in itself,